Health Vibes - Turn Home Spaces into Healing Places. Design healing atmospheres

 • Have a super fun pool party during the day - or for date night with a few other couples.

 Did you know a messy, cluttered home actually triggers more stress?
 Studies done by UCLA (University of California, Los Angeles) found that the stress hormone cortisol increased significantly in homes with a lot of CLUTTER.
-I equate clutter to chaos.
+Personally, I think of clutter as chaos, and it definitely stresses me.

 In contrast, studies are proving that those living in a fairly clean, organized, and un-cluttered homes are less stressed and more relaxed at home.
 They also sleep a little better and tend to be more productive.
 Is it possible the minimalist lifestyle trend was created to de-clutter and de-stress a very stressed out generation?

-This is how de-cluttering my home changed me.
-First, I always kept a fairly clean, organized, and slightly lower than average amounts of "stuff".
-Coming home after work I could usually feel some stress fading away simply because it was not cluttered or messy.
-However, even though I'm not the type who needs to buy every pretty thing I saw - it's still easy to accumulate a few things over the years (decades).
+This is how de-cluttering my home lifted a load off me.
+First, know that I always keep a pretty clean, organized, and de-cluttered home & office.
+Coming home after work, I usually felt a little stress fading away simply because it wasn't in a chaotic cluttered state.
+However - it's still easy to accumulate "stuff" over the decades.

 Health Vibes - Declutter your home for less stress & healing